 To start, let’s get into a business owner state of mind.
 You are a future business owner after all!
 What are you hoping to get out of starting a business?
 Why are you doing this?

-Before investing, ask these questions about the possible investments:
+Before getting started investing, ask these questions about the possible investments:

 I worked harder and smarter than most people in the businesses I have been in. — Mark Cuban